mgechev/angular-performance-checklist/README.md

 ## Introduction

-This document contains a list of practices which will help us boost the performance of our Angular applications.
-"Angular Performance Checklist" covers different topics - from server-side pre-rendering and bundling of our applications, to runtime performance and optimization of the change detection performed by the framework.
+This document contains a list of practices that will help us boost the performance of our Angular applications.
+"Angular Performance Checklist" covers different topics - from server-side pre-rendering and bundling of our applications to runtime performance and optimization of the change detection performed by the framework.

 The document is divided into two main sections:

 - Network performance - lists practices that are going to improve mostly the load time of our application.
 They include methods for latency and bandwidth reduction.
-- Runtime performance - practices which improve the runtime performance of our application.
+- Runtime performance - practices that improve the runtime performance of our application.
 They include mostly change detection and rendering related optimizations.

 Some practices impact both categories so there could be a slight intersection, however, the differences in the use cases and the implications will be explicitly mentioned.